Friday, March 29, 2024

 I honestly don't quite know where they should go.
 I'm not quite ready to start deaccessioning books just yet, so they'll probably just go upstairs for a while until I have a chance to read them.
 I do want to start with Jan Conn's Peony Vertigo which has a stunning cover.
 Anyway, I'm more likely to try to read them (and maybe restart this poetry project I was working on) now that they are in one place.

 I was inspired to post this for two reasons.
 First, it is subscription renewal season at Brick Books, and I am likely to reup.
 Second, I saw the announcement about the Griffin Poetry Prize award ceremony held on June 5.
 Sadly, this time around I hadn't heard of any of them (aside from Ben Lerner, whom I know as a novelist not a poet), so I am going to pass this year.
 I did go last year, however, and managed to get signed copies of books by Ada Limón, Fanny Howe and the winning book, Best Barbarian by Roger Reeves.
-(He dedicated this book to my son actually, and I am storing the book until he can claim it post-university...)
+(He inscribed this book to my son actually, and I am storing the book until he can claim it post-university...)
 So I may well go again in the future but not this year.
 Or probably not.
 Curiosity may get the best of me, but I'm feeling a bit over-subscribed at the moment.

 No comments: